30+ startup business ideas you can start in Australia

 Web services

 Web services offer flexible, remote work if you're comfortable with platforms like WordPress.
-You can build websites using templates and support other small businesses without significant upfront investment.
+You can build websites using templates and support other small businesses.

 Ecommerce

-Ecommerce lets you reach large audiences from anywhere.
+Ecommerce lets you reach large audiences from anywhere in Australia.
 With a clear plan, you can automate sales processes and offer customers 24/7 access to your products.

 Subscription boxes

 Subscription boxes provide predictable, recurring revenue.
-Your active subscriber list helps you forecast demand and manage inventory efficiently while customers enjoy door-delivered convenience.
+Your active subscriber list helps you forecast demand and manage inventory efficiently.

 Sustainable homes consultant

 Sustainable homes consultants help customers reduce their environmental footprint.
-Services can include:
+Demand is rising as more Australians look to lower energy bills and meet sustainability goals.

 - home energy audits